Parmij/ValidateExcelFileFormat/README.md

 # ValidateExcelFileFormat
 a psr-4 package to validate excel file format and its data.
-It validate unlimited type of excel files by just adding or define rule to each type.
+It validates unlimited type of excel files by just adding or define a rule to each type.
+This code uses Factory design pattern which facilitates changing or adding a new type to the project easily.

 #### General Rules
 1. Column name that starts with # should not contain any space